christiananagnostou/www/lib/articles/wield-the-keyboard.md

 # categories: 'Other,'
 ---

 In 1868, the typewriter was invented by a man named [Christopher Sholes](https://en.wikipedia.org/wiki/Christopher_Latham_Sholes).
-It featured a long role of paper and a keyboard literally resembling a piano.
+It featured a long roll of paper and a keyboard literally resembling a piano.
 It had black keys and white keys, laid out in two rows.
 It did not contain keys for the numerals 0 or 1 because the letters O and I were deemed sufficient.

 ```
  3 5 7 9 N O P Q R S T U V W X Y Z